The Birth of New China

-The Birth of New China (开国大典 (kāiguó dàdiǎn, State Foundation Ceremony)) is a 1989 Chinese drama film directed by Li Qiankuan.
+The Birth of New China (开国大典 (kāiguó dàdiǎn, State Foundation Ceremony)) is a 1989 Chinese drama film directed by Li Qiankuan and Xiao Guiyun.
 The film was selected as the Chinese entry for the Best Foreign Language Film at the 62nd Academy Awards, but was not accepted as a nominee.

+The film tells the events in summer 1949 that lead to the proclamation of the People's Republic of China in Beijing the 1st October 1949.

+In 2019 it got a 4K remaster.